Aphrodite IX: Plot

 Aphrodite IX is a female android who has amnesia shortly after being sent on undercover missions.
 This leads to ongoing confusion about what she does and for whom.
 Although she becomes aware that she is intended as an assassin, she finds the idea increasingly distasteful and experiences dreams and desires like a human.
 This begins to undermine her morale but not her efficiency, for her conditioning takes over as her masters or survival circumstances require.
 When she seeks out clues to her past and true identity, she stumbles onto a conspiracy involving a secret society of cyborgs attempting to undermine the legitimate government.

 Main characters

 Aphrodite IX – Aphrodite IX is a self-aware gynoid designed to carry out undercover missions of infiltration and assassination.
 Although she has been trained to kill, Aphrodite IX retains no memory of her actions; her brain is designed to experience an episode of amnesia at the end of each mission, apparently to protect her masters if not herself.
 The character's appearance is her trademark: Kelly green makeup and hair (including an oversized spot on one cheek), form-fitting outfits ringed with ammo belts, and thigh-high lug soled boots.
 She typically carries a very large knife on her belt and one or more large guns.

 In other media

 An anime of Aphrodite IX was being developed, but aside from a trailer released at the Top Cow booth during the 2005 San Diego Comic-Con, nothing ever came of the project.

+In 2009, Threshold Entertainment, Platinum Studios, and Top Cow announced plans to produce a 3D CGI feature film based on the comic but the project did not begin production.